danielsularea/lily.work/work/_posts/2016-12-28-printing-screenplays.md

 ---
-title:  Print Design
+title:  Printing screenplays
 company: Personal

 imgfolder: print/bladerunner
-cover: spread1.png
+cover: spread2.png
 ---

 One of my favorite gifts to give to friends and family is to layout and print the screenplay of their favorite movie.
 These are some of my favorite spreads.